 The allocation of the call to ask a question is at the Speaker’s discretion but following established practice it alternates from the left to the right of the Chair, that is, between government and non-government Members.
 When the Opposition has the call, preference is given to the Opposition Leader and Deputy Leader if they seek the call but, apart from this, the Speaker allocates the call between Members as evenly as possible over a sitting period.

 Questions may be put to a Minister relating to matters for which he or she is responsible or officially connected in the areas of public affairs or administration.
 A Minister may also be questioned on proceedings pending in the House for which he or she is responsible.
 The underlying principle is that Ministers should answer questions only on matters for which they are responsible to the Parliament.
 Consequently, Speakers have ruled out of order (that is, unacceptable) questions to Ministers which are about, for example, private, party or State matters.
 With the exception of questions to the Prime Minister or Ministers representing Senate Ministers, questions may not be put to one Minister about the ministerial responsibilities of another.
-The Prime Minister has of course overall responsibility for the Government, but it is not unusual for the Prime Minister to refer questions addressed to him to the Minister directly responsible.
+The Prime Minister has of course overall responsibility for the Government, but it is not unusual for the Prime Minister to refer questions addressed to him or her to the Minister directly responsible.

-Ministers have no warning of the questions to be asked by opposition Members and must prepare themselves as best they can.
+Ministers have no warning of the questions to be asked by Opposition Members and must prepare themselves as best they can.
 They receive daily briefings from their departmental staff on emerging issues and other matters on which they might expect to be questioned.
 Government Members, as a courtesy, usually inform Ministers of the questions they intend to ask.
 Sometimes Ministers or their staff arrange for government backbenchers to ask questions on specific topics so that the Minister can be sure of an opportunity to give information he or she thinks is important.
 These pre-arranged questions are known as ‘Dorothy Dixers’.

 Questions to private Members and the Speaker